nozzlegear/Riddlevox/README.md

 	        return true;
         };
     },
-    InitialDelay: 0, //Controls when the popup itself will be added to the page.
-    OpenDelay: 5000, //Controls when the popup will open.
+    AutoOpenDelay: 5000, //Controls when the popup will automatically open.
 Set to 0 for immediately, -1 for never.
 };

 //Initialize and start Nozzlegear var gear = new Nozzlegear(options).Start();

-//Manually open and close the popup if you set your OpenDelay to -1 gear.Open();
+//Manually open and close the popup if your settings do not allow it to auto open. gear.Open();
 gear.Hide();
 ```